-An Approved Laboratory must conduct and record internal audits at planned intervals, at least annually, or more frequently if required by REAL, to determine whether:
+An Approved Laboratory must conduct and record internal audits (including any subcontract laboratories) at planned intervals, at least annually, or more frequently if required by REAL, to determine whether:

-- i. the correct procedures are being followed, relevant to the subject of the audit; - ii. any changes need to be made to procedures in order to improve accuracy, precision, repeatability, reproducibility and equipment performance and efficacy; and - iii. as relevant to the audit, the Agreement is being complied with.
+- i. the correct procedures and testing timescales are being followed, relevant to the subject of the audit; - ii. any changes need to be made to procedures (as appropriate) in order to improve accuracy, precision, repeatability, reproducibility and equipment performance and efficacy; and - iii. as relevant to the audit, the Agreement is being complied with.

-The Approved Laboratory must make records from internal audits available to REAL within seven days of a request.
+The Approved Laboratory must make records from internal audits available to the IA on request.